 About Me

 I am a computer scientist in the Mathematics and Computer Science Division at Argonne National Laboratory, where I develop next-generation foundation models and intelligent AI systems to accelerate scientific discovery at scale.
-My research lies at the intersection of agentic AI, multimodal reasoning, trustworthy machine learning, and high-performance computing, with the goal of enabling AI systems that can reason over complex scientific data, collaborate autonomously, and operate reliably in scientific environments.
+My research lies at the intersection of agentic AI, foundation models for science, multimodal reasoning, trustworthy machine learning, and high-performance computing, to enable AI systems that can reason over complex scientific data, collaborate autonomously, and operate reliably in scientific environments.

-I lead and contribute interdisciplinary research across multiple scientific domains, including infrastructure resilience, intelligent transportation systems, smart mobility, HPC networks, hazard adaptation, and scientific visualization though seval DOE projects.
-My broader vision is to build reliable, safety-aligned, and scientifically grounded AI systems that accelerate discovery in complex, high-stakes scientific settings.
+I lead and contribute interdisciplinary research across multiple scientific domains, including infrastructure resilience, intelligent transportation systems, HPC networks, hazard adaptation, and scientific visualization through several DOE projects.

 Prior to joining Argonne, I served as a Senior Data Scientist at General Electric, where I applied advanced machine learning to large-scale industrial systems.
 I earned my Ph.D. in Computer Science from the Indian Institute of Technology (IIT) Kharagpur, India.